How to buy a house

 By this point, both you, your solicitors, your lender and the seller should be happy with the contract, price and the results of the surveys and are all ready to sign.

 You’ll then need to consider what insurances you’ll need to apply for.
-For example, contents insurance or possibly life insurance to help protect yourself in case of unexpected events.
+For example, contents insurance or possibly life insurance to protect yourself in case of unexpected events.

 You’re ready to move!

-If you have any further questions about the whole house buying process, please don't hesitate to get in touch with us.
+If you have any further questions about the house buying process, please don't hesitate to get in touch with us.
 Our team of mortgage advisers can offer their support and guidance to you throughout the whole mortgage process.

 Because we play by the book we want to tell you that…